breadeadd/caitlin-portfolio/README.md

-# 😼🍞 Caitlin Kuan
+# 🍞 Caitlin Kuan

-This is my personal portfolio website, built to showcase a little bit about me!
+This is my personal portfolio website, built to give you peek at what makes up me!
 There's a little bit about me, my involvement in my communities, my projects and design work 😁